armory/docs/content/en/borealis/tutorial/cdaas-webhooks/webhook-github.md

    Click **Create Credentials**.
 Copy the **Client ID** and **Client Secret** values for use in the next step.

 1. Create two GitHub repo secrets in your fork of the `docs-cdaas-demo` repo.
-See the GitHub [Creating encrypted secrets for a repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) guide for instructions.
+See GitHub's [Creating encrypted secrets for a repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository) for instructions.
 Your webhook callback uses the value of these secrets to authenticate to Borealis.
 Create your repo secrets with the following names and values:

     1. **Name**: CDAAS_CLIENT_ID **Value**: `<github_webhooks_client_id>`